ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 <span style="background-color:LightYellow"> Check Installing and configuring PyTorch sections if you haven't already </span>

-In this section, we will delve into the process of creating a model using the powerful tools provided by PyTorch.
-Our journey begins by exploring the crucial aspects of data management, followed by understanding the semantics of network architecture.
+In this section, we will delve into the process of creating usable a model using PyTorch.
+We will start from data, build a simple model according to our use case and look at the outputs and how to interprit them.

 The pipeline of a typical Neural Network follows a well-defined flow:

 1. Data Formation: We start by organizing our data in a suitable format that aligns with our model's requirements.

-2. Data Preparation: Next, we prepare our data by performing necessary preprocessing steps such as normalization, augmentation, or feature extraction.
+2. Data Preparation: Next, we prepare our data by performing necessary preprocessing steps to be able to interface with the model.

-3. Data Propagation: Once our data is ready, we propagate it through the layers of our network.
+3. Data Propagation: Once our data is ready and prerpared, we propagate it through the layers of our network.
 Each layer applies a transformation to the incoming data, which could be a learned representation or a geometric transformation based on the shape of the subsequent layer.

 4. Output Formulation: Finally, we formulate the output of our network, which could be a classification label, a regression value, or any other desired prediction.